SocietyForArtisticResearch/rc-pandoc-help/01-profile.md

 * __Manage versions__ Create or restore snapshots, see [versions](#manage-versions).

-* __Export__ Export an exposition as a zip file containging all its pages as HTML files.
+* __Export__ This function downloads a zip file, containing a HTML Export of the exposition.
 These HTML files can be opened on any computer with a browser, also offline.
 The start page is named __index.html__ .

 * __Delete__ Delete an exposition or work from the RC.